What To Do If Your Diesel Fuel Gels

 How Can You Tell When Diesel Fuel Begins to Gel?

-Berg mentions that there are a few telltale signs when diesel fuel is beginning to gel and it’s all primarily based on the loss of power and compression because fuel is failing to reach the combustion chamber.
-If you could see the fuel, it will have a cloudy appearance; which is an indicator that gelling has already occurred.
+Berg mentions that there are a few telltale signs that can serve as good indicators that your diesel fuel is starting to gel.
+This is primarily based on the loss of power and compression caused by fuel failing to reach the combustion chamber.
+Some of the signs are:

-How Can You Prevent Gelled Diesel Fuel?
+How Can You Prevent Diesel Fuel From Gelling?

 Heat